AdobeDocs/pass.en/help/authentication/rest-api-v2/appendix/headers/rest-api-v2-appendix-headers-x-device-info.md

 # Header - X-Device-Info {#header-x-device-info}

+>[!NOTE]
+>
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 ## Overview {#overview}

 The <b>X-Device-Info</b> request header contains the client information (device, connection and application) related to the actual streaming device.